 Ann Arbor, MI 48109-2102

-If you are having trouble enrolling in ME 490 through wolverine access, try watching this informative video.
+If you are having trouble enrolling in ME490 via Wolverine Access, try watching this informative video.

 Q: How do I apply for CPT?

 A: You will first need to take the CPT Online Certification Course and print your course completion certificate.
-You will also need the following documentation:
+Please provide the ME Academic Services Office with the following documentation:

 - A copy of your unofficial transcript from Wolverine Access

-- A copy of the job offer letter from the employer (requirements for the letter found here)
+- A copy of the job offer letter from the employer, including location, start/end dates (requirements for the letter found here)

 - A copy of your most recent I-94 card (front side only)

-To get the Recommendation Letter for CPT, you can come into the ASO and fill out a letter request form.
-You can then drop this off with a staff member and your letter will be complete in 5-7 business days.
+*To request a CPT letter, please visit or email the ASO and fill out a Letter Request Form.
+Your letter will be ready in 5-7 business days.
 After you have all of the required documentation, you can take it to the International Center to be turned in.